 (c) We may charge you any costs we reasonably incur as a result of transferring your service to your new Address.
 We will tell you the amount of this charge before charging you.

 6. Paying for Sky Broadband

-(a) Unless otherwise agreed, you will be charged the monthly subscription for the Product you have ("Sky Broadband Payment") from the date your Line is first activated to receive Sky Broadband ("Activation Date").
+(a) Unless otherwise agreed, you will be charged the monthly subscription you have agreed to pay for the Product you have chosen ("Sky Broadband Payment") from the date your Line is first activated to receive Sky Broadband ("Activation Date").
 We will collect the Sky Broadband Payments (and any other amount which we have told you is due in relation to Sky Broadband) in advance each month with your other Sky subscription payments via the same payment instruction.

 (b) Subject to Condition 11(c), we may increase your Sky Broadband Payment at any time by giving you at least one calendar month's notice in writing.
-This notice requirement does not apply to our right to automatically upgrade you to a Product with a higher Usage Cap or charge you for going over your Usage Cap in line with our Usage Policies.
+This notice requirement does not apply to our right, in line with our Usage Policies, to upgrade you to a Product with a higher Usage Cap or charge you for going over your Usage Cap.

 (d) If you have provided unauthorised payment or other details, we can suspend provision of Sky Broadband without giving you notice.
 This does not affect our right to end this Contract under Condition 11(h).